-An incredible amount of planning is require to promote green and sustainable living.
+An incredible amount of planning is required to promote green and sustainable living.
 Amazingly, the communities of Vauban prefers walking and cycling to driving and can be partly attributed to the layout of the district.
 The planning of the town is meant to "filter out the cars".
-This is accomplished by reducing the number of streets that run through the neighbourhood.
+This is accomplished by reducing the number of streets that run through the neighborhood.
 Instead, most local streets are crescents and cul-de-sacs.
-While they are discontinuous for cars, they connect to a network of pedestrian and bike paths, which permeate the entire neighbourhood.
+While they are discontinuous for cars, they connect to a network of pedestrian and bike paths, which permeate the entire neighborhood.
 In addition, these paths go through or past open spaces, adding to the enjoyment of the trip.

 These cities and countries already found the importance of incorporating nature into urban development.
 However, these projects are massive and can't be done by yourself.